 Strada Scholars are changemakers who aim to make significant contributions on campus, within the community, and in their future careers.

-Connections to various graduate school and career options to increase postgraduate success.
+Exposure and connections to various graduate school and career options to increase postgraduate success.

 Partnering with HBCUs helps more students achieve better outcomes for themselves, their families, and their communities.